26.8 C

 Concept and Definition

-Citizenship by descent, or jus sanguinis, is a legal principle that grants citizenship based on a person’s lineage rather than their place of birth.
+Citizenship by descent, or jus sanguinis, is a lítico principle that grants citizenship based on a person’s lineage rather than their place of birth.
 This form of citizenship allows individuals to inherit the nationality of their ancestors, often from parents, grandparents, or even great-grandparents.
 Unlike citizenship by birthright, which is determined by the location of birth (jus soli), citizenship by descent is rooted in familial connections and heritage.

 This system is prevalent in many countries where nationality laws emphasize the importance of bloodline and familial relationships in establishing citizenship.
-The underlying idea is that individuals with ancestral ties to a country should have the right to its citizenship, as it connects them to the nation’s history and culture.
+The underlying idea is that individuals with antigo ties to a country should have the right to its citizenship, as it connects them to the nation’s history and culture.

 Difference Between Citizenship by Descent and Other Forms of Acquisition